-Here are my favorite Black-Eyed Pea Recipes and I hope you’ll be eating these on New Year’s Day for good luck in the new year!
-And I really like the flavor of Black-Eyed Peas, so I’m including some ways ways to cook them from other bloggers to give you even more ideas!
+These Black-Eyed Pea Recipes are my favorite things to make on New Year’s Day for good luck in the new year!
+And I really like the flavor of Black-Eyed Peas, so I’m always happy to enjoy one of these lucky recipes when it’s time to celebrate the new year!

 PIN the Black-Eyed Pea Recipes to try one on New Year’s Day!

-I’m a complete believer that you should celebrate New Year’s Eve or New Year’s Day by making Black-Eyed Pea Recipes for Good Luck in the New Year!
-So I’m sharing my favorite recipes with black-eyed peas to see if I can inspire you to make one of them for a lucky food to eat on New Year’s Day!
+I’m a complete believer that you should make Black-Eyed Pea Recipes on New Year’s Day to get good luck in the new year!
+So I’m sharing my favorite recipes with black-eyed peas to see if I can inspire you to make some lucky food to eat on New Year’s Day!

 What are Black-Eyed Peas?